Nerve Graft Surgery

 Patients will have some numbness in the area of the donor’s nerve, but it typically doesn’t create any problems.
 There is no need for future pain medication for these sites.

-What are the risks involved with a nerve graft?
+The risks involved with a Nerve Graft

 The main risk is that the nerve graft will not successfully take in the new location.
 Various factors can affect the success or failure of a nerve graft: